 Below is a simplified view of the above chart, only showing the fund with the top relative momentum.
 There are a few periods of back and forth when each fund’s momentum was similar, but the relative momentum step typically stays in one region for years at a time.

-This step takes the stock fund with the highest relative momentum and makes sure that its momentum is positive, not negative.
-Negative momentum has historically led to a higher probability of a large future loss.
+This step takes the fund with the highest relative momentum and makes sure that its momentum is positive, not negative.
+Negative momentum has historically led to stocks exhibiting higher volatility.

 The main step in calculating absolute momentum is comparing the top relative momentum fund to a “hurdle” asset.
 The hurdle asset is a conservative security that represents a risk-free investment.
-The trend model uses SHV as the hurdle asset since it only owns short-term U.S. Treasury bills.
+The trend model uses SHV as the hurdle asset since this fund only owns short-term U.S. Treasury bills.

 This behavior isn’t unique to U.S. stocks.
-Research has shown that negative momentum has historically been associated with lower returns (and higher volatility) in all major asset classes over the past century.
+Research has shown that negative momentum has historically been associated with lower returns (and higher volatility) in all major asset classes over the past century.4

 The main goal of the absolute momentum step is to lower the probability of experiencing a large drawdown.
 Drawdowns measure the max peak-to-trough loss of an investment.
-Large drawdowns are both emotionally painful and capable of derailing retirement portfolios.
+Large drawdowns are emotionally painful and can derail retirement portfolios.
 The chart below shows historical drawdowns for U.S. and international stock funds since 1994:

-When absolute momentum turns negative, the trend model rotates from a stock fund to a bond fund.
+When absolute momentum turns negative, the trend model rotates from stocks to bonds.
 The bond fund depends on an investor’s account type.
 If the account is tax deferred (like an IRA), the fund used is VGIT, an intermediate-term U.S. Treasury fund.
-On the other hand, if the account is taxable (like a brokerage account), the fund used is VTEB, an intermediate-term municipal bond fund.
+If the account is taxable (like a brokerage account), the fund used is VTEB, an intermediate-term municipal bond fund.

 Movement uses these funds, rather than a blended fund that tracks the popular Bloomberg Barclays Aggregate Bond index, to avoid taking credit risk when the trend model avoids stock exposure.
 Movement also uses intermediate-term funds (rather than short-term or long-term bond funds) to avoid taking an active stance on the future direction of interest rates.
 This is explained further on the passive model page.